Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Subgraph Matching with GNN-Based Path Embedding

 In this subsection, we discuss how to obtain paths of length $l$ in (expanded) subgraph partitions $G_j$ and offline construct indexes, $\mathcal{I}_j$, over these paths to facilitate efficient processing of exact subgraph matching.
 Specifically, starting from each vertex $v_i \in V(G_j)$, we extract all paths $p_z$ of length $l$ (i.e., in an expanded subgraph partition that extends $G_j$ outward by $l$-hop) and compute their path dominance embedding vectors $o(p_z)$ via the GNN model $M_j$.
 Then, we will build an aggregate R$^*$-tree (or aR-tree) \cite{Lazaridis01,beckmann1990r} over these path embedding vectors $o(p_z)$, by using standard \textit{insert} operator.

-In addition to the \textit{minimum bounding rectangles} (MBRs) of path embedding vectors $o(p_z)$ in index nodes, we store aggregate data such as those MBRs of path embedding vectors, $o'(p_z)$, via multi-GNNs (trained over randomized vertex labels, as discussed in Section \ref{subsec:node_embedding}), which is a concatenation of node embedding vectors $o'(v_t)$ for vertices $v_t\in p_z$ (Section \ref{subsec:path_embedding}).
-Moreover, in index nodes, we encode MBRs of path label embedding $o_0(p_z)$ which can be used for path label pruning (as given by Lemma \ref{lemma:path_label_pruning} in Section \ref{subsec:pruning}).
+In addition to the \textit{minimum bounding rectangles} (MBRs) of path embedding vectors $o(p_z)$ in index nodes, we store aggregate data such as MBRs of path label embedding $o_0(p_z)$, which can be used for path label pruning (as given by Lemma \ref{lemma:path_label_pruning} in Section \ref{subsec:pruning}).